Elite One Man Tour 2020

 - You get to keep all the prize money.

 Thanks for fishing with us!
 Our goal is to create an opportunity to show our commitment to tournament anglers as well as enjoying the great sport in which we love so much.
 We are searching for the best individuals out there.
 We are also trying to create a platform for future tour anglers.
-We are attempting to get more sponsors and opportunity for anglers in the future.
+We are attempting to get more sponsors and opportunities for anglers in the future.

 Pays 1 in 5 Places